 Second & fourth weeks Santos Populares (Popular Saints).
 Celebrations in honour of Santo António (St Anthony, June 12–13), São João (St John, 23–24) and Pedro (St Peter, 28–29) throughout the country.

-Arraial Pride Lisbon’s increasingly popular gay pride event changes exact date and venue but has recently been held towards the end of the month at places including Terreiro do Paço and Belém.
+Arraial Pride Lisbon’s increasingly popular gay pride event changes exact date and venue annually but usually takes place towards the end of the month in venues such as Terreiro do Paço and Belém.

 First week Festa dos Tabuleiros.
-Tomar’s biggest and most spectacular procession only takes place every four years (next is 2015).
+Tomar’s biggest and most spectacular procession takes place every four years, with the next two being in 2015 and 2019.

 First two weeks Festa do Colete Encarnado.
 Held in Vila Franca de Xira, with Pamplona-style running of bulls through the streets.

-First week Festival Sudoeste.
-Much-heralded four-day rock, indie and electro music festival at Zambujeira do Mar (Alentejo coast).
+Second week Festival Sudoeste.
+Much-heralded four-day rock, indie and electro music festival at Zambujeira do Mar, Alentejo coast.

 First weekend Festas Gualterianas.
 The major festival in Guimarães has been held since the fifteenth century.